persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-29-python-fastapi-auth-dl-three.md

 Python FastAPI with JWT Auth serving a PyTorch-trained MLP model exported to ONNX serving Predicting House Prices using Ames Housing Dataset (v6) - hosted at Vercel Cloud using Serverless Functions

+Things I learned: For Ames Housing Dataset which are tabular data using a Neural Network is not the best choice.
+My (v7) which is also using Ames Housing Dataset performs better using Linear Regression

 <p><a href="https://fastapi-jwt-auth-dl-three.vercel.app/docs" target="_blank" title="FastAPI serving JWT Auth and DL using ONNX">Try the demo by OpenAPI...</a></p>

 A Starter FastAPI + JWT Auth + DL + ONNX + House Price Predicting + Ames Housing Real Dataset + Neural Network + OpenAPI / Swagger - secured by HTTPS